pannawatkn/weather-forecast-for-thai/README.md

 # Weather Forecast for Thai (This is a school project)

-Weather Forecast using OpenWeatherMap API (https://openweathermap.org/).
+Weather Forecast using OpenWeatherMap API. (https://openweathermap.org/)

 # Homepage